-The Traumatic Brain Injury Model System overseen by Allen W. Brown, M.D., at Mayo Clinic, in Rochester, Minnesota., is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) and has been funded continuously since 1998.
-It is one of 16 facilities in the United States supported by an NIDILRR-funded grant (90DP003).
+The Traumatic Brain Injury (TBI) Model System overseen by Allen W. Brown, M.D., at Mayo Clinic, in Rochester, Minnesota, is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) and has been funded continuously since 1998.
+It is one of 16 centers in the United States supported by a NIDILRR-funded grant (90DP003).

-The systems' research has produced dozens of publications and hundreds of presentations, bringing to prominence Mayo Clinic's status as an internationally recognized brain rehabilitation program.
+The system focuses on clinical research concerning epidemiology, practice management models, treatment outcomes, community-based randomized clinical trials of behavioral interventions and remotely provided rehabilitation.
+Its research has produced dozens of publications and hundreds of presentations, bringing to prominence Mayo Clinic's status as an internationally recognized brain rehabilitation program.